๐ CPA Calculator

 How is CPA calculated?

-What is the difference between CPA and CPC?
+What is the core difference between CPA and CPC?